-Email marketing: it's one of the longest standing digital marketing concepts.
-And while most of digital marketing has changed completely over the last few decades, email marketing is still a highly useful tactic for reaching your audience.
+Email marketing: it's one of the longest-standing digital marketing concepts.
+And while most digital marketing strategies have changed completely over the last few decades, email marketing is still highly impactful for reaching your audience.
 But how do you do it right?
 Keep reading to get the answers to your burning email marketing questions.

-No, never!
-But if you need the "why", let me tell you.
-People on a purchased list didn't choose to hear from you or your company.
-The goal of your marketing efforts should be to find the right prospects and customers.
+Your marketing efforts should aim to find the right prospects and customers.
 If you buy a list, you are taking that decision away from your prospects.
-Suddenly, they receive this message from you (or their spam folder, most likely), but have no idea what it's about, who you are, how you got their information, and now you're on their bad side.
-So just don't do it, ok?
+Suddenly, they receive this message from you (or their spam folder, most likely) but have no idea what it's about, who you are, how you got their information, and now you're on their bad side.

-The success of your email marketing efforts will only be successful if you start with the right list.
-Your email marketing list should consist of past, current, and prospective customers.
-Your efforts should be focused on reaching an engaged audience that is interested in what your organization has to offer.
-If you’re pushing information out to people who aren’t interested, you are wasting your time and building a bad email marketing reputation.
+Absolutely!
+Your email marketing list should include past, current, and prospective customers.
+But remember, your efforts should focus on reaching an engaged audience that is interested in what your organization has to offer.
+If you’re pushing information out to people who aren’t interested, you are wasting your time and building a lousy email marketing reputation.

-My advice—do both.
-Keep the visual appeal of HTML emails, but also include a plain-text version.
+When in doubt, do both.
+Keep the visual appeal of HTML emails and include a plain-text version.
 Most email editors will allow you to do this easily.

 The best way to know if what you’re doing is working is to analyze the results.
 Email marketing statistics should drive your decisions when making adjustments.
 Here are the main email marketing stats you’ll want to track to make sure your marketing efforts are succeeding.
 And for reference, check out these industry benchmarks from MailChimp.

-Keep in mind that you should only test one variable at a time, so the data is clear on what worked, and what didn’t.
-My advice, test continuously—there’s always room for improvement.
+Keep in mind that you should only test one variable at a time so the data is clear on what worked and what didn’t.
+The best advice?
+Test continuously—there’s always room for improvement!

 When it comes to email marketing, there is always something new to learn and try.
 Hopefully, these email marketing questions and answers give you a good start.